PrincetonUniversity/running_matlab/README.md

 ### How Do I Know If My MATLAB Code is Parallelized?

 A `parfor` statement is a clear indication of a parallelized MATLAB code.
 However, there are cases when the parallelization is not obvious.
-One example would be a code that uses linear algebra operations such as matrix decompositions.
+One example would be a code that uses linear algebra operations such as a matrix multiplicaton.
 In this case MATLAB will use the BLAS library which offers multithreaded routines.

 There are two common ways to deteremine whether or not a MATLAB code can take advantage of parallelism without knowing anything about the code.
 The first to is run the code using 1 CPU-core and then do a second run using, say, 4 CPU-cores.
 Look to see if there is a significant difference in the execution time of the two codes.
 The second method is to launch the job using, say, 4 CPU-cores then `ssh` to the compute node where the job is running and use `htop -u $USER` to inspect the CPU usage.
 To get the name of the compute node where your jobs is running use the following command: